Waist Beads African Beauty

 Clay Waist Beads.

 Clay is found all over Africa and the making of clay beads from the soil of the African continent is common in ancient times and modern times in Africa.
-Gathering the right type of soil to make clay beads is an important first step.
-African people who have made clay beads for generations are able to recognize good clay for the bead-making process.
+Gathering the right soil type to make clay beads is an important first step.
+African people who have made clay beads for generations can recognize good clay for the bead-making process.

 Waist Beads are Intimate Private Jewelry.